 EU-Vietnam economic and trade relations

-Vietnamese exports to the EU concentrated on labour intensive products including assembly of electronic items/ telephone sets, footwear, garments and textiles, coffee, seafood and furniture while the top five commodities of EU exports to Vietnam are mainly high-tech products, including boilers-machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and vehicles.
+Vietnamese exports to the EU concentrated on labour intensive products including assembly of electronic items/ telephone sets, footwear, garments and textiles, coffee, seafood and furniture.
+The main commodities of EU exports to Vietnam are high-tech products, including boilers-machinery & mechanical products, electrical machinery & equipment, pharmaceutical products, and vehicles.
 (A summary of the EU’s and Vietnam’s trade profile as well as their mutual trade flows can be found here .)

 The legal framework

-In an effort to bring their bilateral relations to a new height, Vietnam and the EU officially signed the EU-Vietnam Partnership and Cooperation Agreement (PCA) in June 2012 after nearly 5 years of active negotiations.
-This framework, aiming for deeper bilateral activities, will extend the previous aid and trade agreements to cover new areas such as economics, trade and investment, science and technology, natural resource, climate change and environment, security, health, education, research and many others.
+In an effort to bring their bilateral relations to a new height, Vietnam and the EU officially signed the EU-Vietnam Framework Agreement on Comprehensive Partnership and Cooperation (PCA) in June 2012 after nearly 5 years of active negotiations.
+The PCA constitutes the guiding framework for deepened bilateral activities.
+Under the PCA, previous aid and trade agreements were updated and extended to new areas such as economics, trade and investment, science and technology, natural resource, climate change and environment, security, health, education, research and many others.

 Managing the relationship

 The main high-level forum for monitoring economic and trade relations, exchanging views on trade policy and regulatory issues, and reviewing the implementation of bilateral engagements is the EC-Vietnam Joint Commission, and in particular its Trade and Investment Working Group.
-In addition, there are frequent direct contacts between the Vietnamese Government and the European Commission, both at the level of its headquarters and the Delegation of the European Union to Vietnam.
+In addition, the work of this high-level forum is complemented by frequent direct contacts between the Vietnamese Government and the European Union, both at the level of its headquarters and the Delegation of the European Union to Vietnam.

-The European Commission represents the EU as a whole on trade policy issues, in close and regular consultation with EU Member States.
-In Hanoi, there are regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation.
-In addition, the EU Delegation also regularly seeks the views of European industry; represented i.a. by the European Chamber of Commerce.
+The European Commission represents the EU as a whole on trade policy issues, in close consultation with EU Member States.
+Regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation ensure a vital exchange on issues of importance.
+In addition, the EU Delegation also regularly seeks the views of European business; represented i.a. by the European Chamber of Commerce.